openclimatefix/quartz-frontend/coding_style.md

 In terms of requirements around unittesting etc, please see [our Pull Request template](https://github.com/openclimatefix/nowcasting_dataset/blob/main/.github/PULL_REQUEST_TEMPLATE.md) (which lists all the criteria we hope each pull request satisfies).

+For now, we maintain the `.py` files, and try to ensure they're all internally consistent, but we don't promise to maintain all our notebooks!
+(That might change if our code starts being used by lots of people!)

 TODO:
 - publish black config file
 - find a good way to automatically check that docstrings comply with Google style